nablarch/nablarch-document/en/development_tools/testing_framework/guide/development_guide/06_TestFWGuide/RequestUnitTest_rest.rst

 Database related features
 =========================

-Functionality about the database related features is achieved by delegating processing from the ``RestTestSupport`` class to the ``DbAccessTestSupport`` class.
+Database related features is achieved by delegating processing from the ``RestTestSupport`` class to the ``DbAccessTestSupport`` class.
 For more information on the ``DbAccessTestSupport`` class, see \ :doc:`02_DbAccessTest`\ .

 However, the following methods of ``DbAccessTestSupport`` are not needed for Request Unit Testing (REST).
-The following methods in DbAccessTestSupport are not intentionally delegated to avoid misleading application programmers.
+The following methods in DbAccessTestSupport are not delegated intentionally.
+Because it avoids misleading application programmers.

 * ``public void beginTransactions()``
 * ``public void commitTransactions()``